mattheys/iplayarr/README.md

+# ATTENTION
+## There is currently a bug in the persistence used for storing settings that can cause the app to crash at random. this is being looked into https://github.com/Nikorag/iplayarr/issues/35

 # <img src="https://raw.githubusercontent.com/Nikorag/iplayarr/refs/heads/main/frontend/public/iplayarr.png" alt="Description" width="45" style="margin-right: 1rem;"> iPlayarr

 iPlayarr is a companion tool for **Sonarr** and **Radarr**, making it easy to integrate **get_iplayer** for searching and downloading iPlayer content directly.
 It acts as both an **indexer** and a **download client**, allowing seamless automation of TV and movie downloads.